hablapps/doric/README.md

-# faisca
+# bebe

 This library makes it easier to write Spark code:

-* it exposes the Spark SQL functions that don't exist in the Scala API
+* it exposes the Spark SQL functions that aren't exposed in the Scala API (e.g. `regexp_extract_all`)
 * exposes a minimalistic functions API without overloaded method signatures
 * allows for type safe programming and compile-time errors
 * allows for syntactic sugar for common functions

-Fun fact: faísca means Spark in Portuguese.

-## functionsf
+## MissingFunctions

-`functionsf` stands for "functions faisca".

 There are some Spark SQL functions that the maintainers don't want to expose via Scala.

-These are native Spark functions, so they're performant.
+This library provides easy access to these missing functions.

-## functionsb
+## TypedFunctions

-`functionsb` stands for "functions better"

 The `org.apache.spark.sql.functions` can be a bit difficult to work with:

 * Lots of overloaded methods
 * Some functions take Scala objects as arguments instead of `Column` objects
-* The inconsistent use of camelCase, snake_case, and alllowercase
+* The inconsistent use of camelCase, snake_case, and dayofweek-type names that don't use underscores
 * Lots of overloaded methods
 * Inconsistent parameter names

+Take a look at `approx_count_distinct` with 4 different exposed methods, none of which are properly specified:

+ADD IMAGE

 ## Type safe programming